 Topics vary, determined by the special interests and needs of students and the expertise of faculty.
-A maximum of six credit hours in HIST 395/495 may be offered toward completion of major requirements.
+Topics may count toward the six credit hours of history at the 300-level or higher within the history major after the department chair designates the course as American, European, or World Regions history.